luanmds/luanmds/README.md

 ## Hi!
 Welcome to my profile. <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I'm a student in Computer Science and currently working as Software/Solutions Architect Junior.
+I'm a student in Computer Science and currently working as Software Enginner.

 You can find me on [![LinkedIn][1.2]][1].